Kezia Dugdale wins defamation case against Wings over Scotland

 “Their support has been fulsome and unwavering throughout such a difficult time.

-“This is an important judgment for the right to free speech and a healthy press.
+“This is an important judgement for the right to free speech and a healthy press.

 “This ruling clearly demonstrates that every citizen is entitled to make comments as long as they are fair and reflect honestly held views.”